22 Small Business Tax Deductions to Know in 2025

 If you’ve taken out loans for business purposes, including lines of credit and mortgages on business real estate, or if you’ve used business credit cards, the interest you pay on those loans may be 100% tax-deductible.

-10. Contractors and Freelancers
+10. Payments to Contractors and Freelancers

 If you hire freelancers or independent contractors to help in your business, you may be able to deduct their fees as a business expense.
 You may also want to keep in mind that if you pay a contractor $600 or more during the tax year, the IRS typically requires you to submit a Form 1099-NEC to both the IRS and the contractor.

-11. Education
+11. Education and Training Expenses

-Tax-deductible education expenses can include: classes and workshops intended to improve skills in your field, subscriptions to professional publications. attending industry seminars and webinars, and getting business certifications.
+Tax-deductible education expenses can include: classes and workshops intended to improve skills in your field, subscriptions to professional publications, attending industry seminars and webinars, and getting business certifications.

-12. Equipment Depreciation
+12. Equipment Depreciation and Section 179 Deductions

 Depreciation is a way of spreading the cost of business equipment or assets over time.
 It essentially measures how much an asset’s value has been used up or exhausted during the year.

-13. Gifts
+13. Business Gifts

 If you give clients and prospects gifts as part of your business, the IRS generally permits you to deduct up to $25 per person per year.
 Any amount you spend over the $25 limit is not deductible.